sduncan01/CubeEventMonitor/documentation.md

 ## Security

 The CubeEventCube and BuildErrors cube are both secured with the %DeepSee_Admin resource.
-If you prefer to use a different resource, you can edit this for each cube from the Architect after running CubeEventMonitor.CubeEventCube:Setup().
+If you prefer to use a different resource, you can edit this for each cube from the Architect after running CubeEventMonitor.Utils:Setup().
 If you edit a cube's resource, you should recompile it, but it is not necessary to rebuild it.

-The CubeEvents and BuildErrors folders are secured with the resource you specified when running CubeEventMonitor.CubeEventCube:Setup() - see the Setup section above.
+The CubeEvents and BuildErrors folders are secured with the resource you specified when running CubeEventMonitor.Utils:Setup() - see the Setup section above.
 The default resource for these folders is %DeepSee_Admin.
 A resource applied to a folder applies to all pivots and dashboards in that folder.

 ## Dashboards